Sue: New font. I don’t like it.

 Sue: Come on!
 They could take him.
 Look at him.
 He looks like he’s never picked up a sword before.

 Sue: Malcolm McLaren is back.
 This sword fight isn’t very good.
 Either the stuntmen are rubbish or the guards are rubbish.
-Their hearts aren’t in it.
+Either way, their hearts aren’t in it.

-Sarah is bound and gagged and taken to Hieronymous’ chambers.
-The mad astrologer holds a vial under her nose.
+Sarah is bound and gagged and taken to Hieronymous’ chambers, where the mad astrologer holds a vial under her nose.

 Sue: Is he going to waterboard her?

-Meanwhile, Count Federico gives Captain Rossini a bollocking for failing to find the Doctor.
+Meanwhile Count Federico bollocks Captain Rossini for failing to apprehend the Doctor.

-Sue: He needs to work on his man management skills.
-Calling someone a dung head isn’t going to do him any favours in the long run.
+Sue: He needs to work on his management skills.
+Calling someone a “dung-head” isn’t going to do him any favours in the long run.
 I bet he stabs him in the back at the end.

-Once again, Sue falls under an episode’s spell.
-She’ll mumble something about how great the sets look if pushed, but it takes something really special to get a reaction out of her.
+Once again, Sue falls under this episode’s spell, and it takes something really special to provoke a reaction out of her.
 Like Dudley’s obsession with vibraslaps, for instance.

-Federico tortures Marco, hoping he will give Giuliano up as a follower of Demnos.
+Federico tortures Marco, hoping he will betray Giuliano.

 Sue: Marco will never lie about Giuliano.
-He loves him too much.
+He loves him too much for that.
 This is quite touching, actually.

-Sue: Pertwee would have been proud of that kick to the face.
+Sue: Jon Pertwee would have been proud of that kick to the face.

-Sue: I thought it was the TARDIS that did that?
+Sue: I thought the TARDIS did that?
 That’s a bit vague.

-The episode concludes with Federico unmasking Hieronymous as a monster with a burning sun for a face.
+Federico unmasks Hieronymous, who turns out to be a monster with a burning sun for a face.